camunda/camunda-docs/docs/product-manuals/concepts/processes.md

 ![data-conditions](assets/processes-data-based-conditions.png)

-The diamond shape with the **X** in the middle is an element indicating the process decides to take one of several paths.
+The diamond shape with the **X** in the middle is an element indicating the process can take one of several paths.

 ## Events

 Events represent things that happen.
 A process can react to events (catching event) and can emit events (throwing event).
-For example:

 ![process](assets/process-events.png)

-There are different types of events such as a message, timer, or error.
+There are different types of events, such as a message, timer, or error.

 ## Parallel execution

-In many cases, it is also useful to perform multiple tasks in parallel.
+In many cases, it's also useful to perform multiple tasks in parallel.
 This can be achieved with a parallel gateway:

 ![data-conditions](assets/processes-parallel-gateway.png)